Pulverized Coal Fired Boilers

 Pulverized Coal Fired Boiler Waterwall Corrosion

 PC-Fired Boilers generate thermal energy by burning pulverized coal that is blown by a combustion air stream to the burners in the firebox.
 These coal burners are typically located on the front and rear walls or in each of the corners to be known as wall fired or corner fired burners, respectively.
-There are various types of coal that can be used, from anthracite with its high carbon content to bituminous coal, subbituminous coal and lignite (brown coal) and each of these coal types have varying characteristics.
+There are various types of coal, from anthracite with its high carbon content to bituminous coal, subbituminous coal and lignite (brown coal) and each of these coal types have varying characteristics.

 The two primary characteristics that affect PC-Fired boilers, are the thermal efficiency (BTU/lb) of the coal and the sulfur content.
 As the combustion takes place, Sulfur and other compounds from the coal react with the surrounding water walls iron-based materials.
 This reaction causes fireside corrosion.
 This metal wastage typically occurs in the lower furnace all the way up to the mix zone.